bfuchs18/R01_Marketing/docs/DataManual.md

 description...

-Scale: the scale differed depending on the item
+Raw data Scales: the scale differed depending on the item

-* Scale 1:
+* Event scale (Items asking if event occured):
   0) No
   1) Yes
   -99) I don't know or Don't want to answer

-* Scale 2:
+* Frequency scale (Items asking about frequency of event; administered only if responder indicated event occured):
-  1) Rarely
+  0) Rarely
-  2) Sometimes
+  1) Sometimes
-  3) Often
+  2) Often
-  -99) I don't know or Don't want to answer

-Scoring: The sum of the responses is computed after omitting any missing or skipped responses.

-Outcome Measure:
+Outcome Measures:
 * Total Score
+  * Frequency items 1-9
 * Category Score
+  * Frequeny items 1-9
+* Anxiety domain indicator
+  * Event item 1
+* Insufficient Quality domain indicator
+  * Event items 2, 3, 4
+* Insufficient food intake and physical consequences domain indicator
+  * Event items 5, 6, 7, 8, 9

+Scoring: The value of unadminiseted Frequency items (i.e., corresponding event did not occur) are set to 0 (Rarely).
+The sum of the responses to Frequency items is computed if there are no missing responses (total score).
+Category score is determined based on responses to indiviudal Frequency items.
+Indicator values are set to 1 if any Event item occured (value = 1) for a given domain.

+Scoring is implemented using [dataprepr](#dataprepr).

 Database and meta-data in bids/phenotype:
   * hfias.tsv and hfias.json